wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 {: #figops title="Address Registration ProcedureAddress Registration Procedure"}

-The registration server MAY apply certain filter/accept criteria for address registration requests, for example to deny registration of addresses in subnets that the server does not know about, etc.
+The registration server MAY apply certain filter/accept criteria for address registration requests (for example to deny registration of addresses that are not appropriate for the link, etc.)

 # DHCPv6 ADDR-REG-NOTIFICATION Message